hamzanation/H2OhioDataSynthesisProject/ProjectReport.md

 ## Database Storage

 Given the projected size of multiple terrabytes (TB) over 10 years, the database has to be stored on a distributed system or a cloud in order to handle data of that scale appropriately.
 The decision for where to house the data resulted in the Ohio Supercomputer Center given the academic credits that could be used to cover most of the compute, as well as additional benefits that come from this project being backed by the Ohio Department of Natural Resources (ODNR).
 OSC will host the database on a PostgreSQL database server, and provide administrators with access to a virtual machine in order to interface with the database directly.
 There will also be different priveleges assigned to different users based on their level of interaction with the database, be it an administrative role or a user role.

+**Note**: Creating the database on OSC is still in its infancy stage, I can expand on this section once something is built on OSC.

 ## Automation and Quality Assurance / Quality Control